Interviews in Student Affairs

 Sonja Ardoin is director of student leadership and engagement at the University of North Carolina at Wilmington.
 She is the author of The Strategic Guide to Shaping Your Student Affairs Career (Stylus), from which this essay is adapted.

-- Essay on how to prepare for an interview for an academic job
+- Essay of advice on learning from improv to prepare for job interviews for Ph.D.s

 - Essay on the MLA job interview